awsdocs/aws-sct-user-guide/doc_source/agents.dw.md

 The following steps need to occur to migrate data from a local data store to an AWS data store using AWS Snowball Edge\.

 1. Create an AWS Snowball Edge job using the AWS Snowball console\.
-For more information, see [Creating an AWS Snowball Edge Job](https://docs.aws.amazon.com/snowball/latest/developer-guide/create-job-common.html) in the *AWS Snowball Edge Developer Guide*\.

 1. Unlock the AWS Snowball Edge device using the local, dedicated Linux machine\.

-1. Create a new project in AWS SCT using the registered data extraction agent\.
+1. Create a new project in AWS SCT\.

-1. Install the database driver for your source database on the dedicated machine where you installed the data extractor\.
+1. Install and configure your data extraction agents\.

 1. Create and set permissions for the Amazon S3 bucket to use\.

+1. Import an AWS Snowball job to your AWS SCT project\.

-1. Create **Local & DMS Task** in AWS SCT\.
+1. Register your data extraction agent in AWS SCT\.

-1. Run and monitor the **Local & DMS Task** in AWS SCT\.
+1. Create a local task in AWS SCT\.

-1. Run the AWS SCT task and monitor progress in AWS SCT\.
+1. Run and monitor the data migration task in AWS SCT\.

 ### Step\-by\-step procedures for migrating data using AWS SCT and AWS Snowball Edge<a name="agents.Snowball.SBS"></a>